Adamant-im/adamant-notificationService/README.md

   - add (default): register new devise
   - remove: unregister device

 **ANSPollingWorker** — console application that polls ADAMANT nodes for new transactions and checks for registered devices of receivers.
-If there is a registered device for the recipient of the transaction — sends a notification.
+If there is a registered device for the recipient of the transaction—sends a notification.

 ## QA